Notes on the Pi Book Pro laptop shell

 Installing on Pi 3B/4, Raspberry Pi OS August 2020, DisplayLink 5.3.1

-By request, here are what I believe are accurate instructions for installing everything you need to run the Pi Book Pro on a Raspberry Pi 3B or 4, using the latest Raspberry Pi OS dated August 2020, and the latest DisplayLink 5.3.1 drivers for Ubuntu.
+Here are what I believe to be accurate instructions for installing everything you need to run the Pi Book Pro on a Raspberry Pi 2B, 3B or 4, using the latest Raspberry Pi OS dated March 4 2021, and the legacy DisplayLink 5.3.1 drivers for Ubuntu.

 Plug an external HDMI display, USB keyboard, and USB mouse into your Raspberry Pi.
-You can also plug in the Pi Book Pro using a USB-A to USB-C cable (use the USB-C port on the Pi Book Pro) and use its keyboard and trackpad, although sometimes the DisplayLink installer will error out because of this.
-You definitely cannot use the Pi Book Pro's display to set up the Raspberry Pi for the first time.
+You cannot use the Pi Book Pro to set up the Raspberry Pi for the first time.

 .
 This opens the text-based raspi-config